This Healthy Sweet Potato Casserole is made with a brown sugar pecan topping and it will sweeten up any Thanksgiving table.

 The base of sweet potato casserole is a delicious mashed sweet potato mixture made from roasted sweet potatoes!
-Here’s how to make it:
+We know lots of people boil their sweet potatoes, but we find that roasting them adds so much flavor.
+Here’s how to do it:

 - Peel and dice sweet potatoes into 2-inch chunks.
 You can follow our tutorial on how to roast sweet potatoes here.

 - Drizzle them with olive oil and season them with salt.

 - Roast at 400ºF for about 25 minutes.